-Knowing the risk factors for prediabetes can help prevent or delay the development of type 2 diabetes.
+Knowing what prediabetes is, and the risk factors involved, can help prevent or delay the development of type 2 diabetes.

-Do you have a strong family history or diabetes?
-Is your ethnicity Latino, Asian, Native-American or African-American?
-Did you have Diabetes in pregnancy?
+Do you have a strong family history of diabetes?
+Do you have high blood pressure?
+Are you inactive?
+Did you have diabetes during pregnancy?
 Are you overweight or obese?
-Do you have polycystic ovarian syndrome (PCOS)?

-If you said ‘yes’ to any of these questions, you may have a chance of developing type 2 diabetes (T2D) at some time during your life.
-T2D is concerning because it can lead to many other health issues, including heart disease, stroke, kidney failure, blindness and amputations, to name a few.
-T2D can take many years to develop which can make it hard to detect.
+If you said "yes" to any of these questions, you may be at risk for having prediabetes.
+Prediabetes is a precursor for developing type 2 diabetes (T2D) at some time during your life.
+T2D is concerning because it can lead to many other health issues, including heart disease, kidney disease, vision loss and nerve damage, according to the Center for Disease Control and Prevention (CDC).
+T2D can take many years to develop, which can make it hard to detect.

 - Know your family history and discuss your concerns with your doctor.